oauthstuff/draft-oauth-par/main.md

 # IANA Considerations {#iana_considerations}

-##
+## OAuth Authorization Server Metadata

-This specification requests registration of the following value in the IANA "OAuth Authorization Server Metadata" registry of [@IANA.OAuth.Parameters] established by [@!RFC8414].
+This specification requests registration of the following values in the IANA "OAuth Authorization Server Metadata" registry of [@IANA.OAuth.Parameters] established by [@!RFC8414].

 {spacing="compact"}
 Metadata Name: